KristopherKubicki/argon2_quantum/docs/getting-started.md

 The repository ships with a static 32-byte pepper used for these examples.
 Replace it with your own secret when deploying.

+Passwords longer than 64 bytes or salts over 32 bytes are rejected by both the CLI and Lambda handler to keep memory usage predictable.

 ### Cloud mode

 Running with `--cloud` invokes the deployed Lambda.
 Set the following